Musique

 often difficult to get his albums, I managed to get my hands on

-with synths and samplers warm electronic electronic music.
-And
+synths and samplers warm electronic electronic music.
+And he is

-he is a master in creating classical orchestrations with his synths.
+a master in creating classical orchestrations with his synths.
+His

-also writes little poems which from time to time are showing up
+writes little poems which from time to time are showing up on his

-on his albums.
+albums.
 Always spoken in his native language French.
-This
+This together

-together with his Satie like piano playing gives a beautiful and
+with his Satie like piano playing gives a beautiful and romantic

-romantic atmosphere.
+atmosphere.
 The piano melodies are just amazing.
-You
+You can float away

-can float away on them; Serge understands the importance of melody
+on them; Serge understands the importance of melody in music.
+On

-in music.
-On his latest and seventeenth (!) album "Virtualis"
+his latest and seventeenth (!) album "Virtualis" we get

 (electronic!) and amazing melodies [...].
 This album consists